RobTheDudeYo/wave_function_collapse/README.md

 ![example of tileset2](./output/1688828917.png)

 ## Description

 The Wave Function Collapse algorithm is used to generate tile-based patterns by propagating constraints through a grid of cells.
 Each cell has a set of possible tile states, and the algorithm collapses cells by eliminating incompatible states based on neighboring cells.
 The process continues until either all cells have collapsed or contradictions arise.

 This implementation uses the Pygame library to provide a graphical representation of the generated patterns.
 The grid is displayed on a window, and the tiles are rendered as images.

+## Dependencies

+This program requires the following dependencies:

+- Python 3.x
+- Pygame

 ## How to Run